Juloos/GreenFaaS-ML-Prototype/README.md

 Wait that OpenWhisk finished building and deploying before running the demo for accurate data.

+# Prerequisites

+An account on Grid5000 with access to Lyon site, and a machine with public access to run OpenStack Swift SAIO's front API.

 # Setup
-You need to install OpenStacks Swift SAIO on the local machine, or preferably on a distant machine with public access.
+You need to install OpenStacks Swift SAIO on a distant machine with public access.
 You can follow the instructions given [here](https://docs.openstack.org/swift/latest/development_saio.html).
 This prototype uses the "test:tester" user in the "whiskcontainer" namespace, all the files that need to be uploaded to this namespace beforehand are in `swift_files/`.

 # Grid5000 setup
 Please use Lyon as your frontend site for the machine reservation.

-The following commands will help you setup a environment file to run the energy gathering data on multiple machines later on.
+The following commands will help you setup an environment file to run the energy gathering data on multiple machines later on.

-`flyon:` `$ oarsub -I -t deploy -l host=1,walltime=1` -> returns the reserved machine `<node>`
+`flyon:` `$ oarsub -I -t deploy -l host=1,walltime=1`

 `flyon:` `$ export NODE=$(oarprint host) && kadeploy3 ubuntu2204-min && ssh root@$NODE`